Chapter 4 : Company

 The older man noticed this but obliged her.

 They ordered brunch and had a casual chat about their favorite kinds of food.
-Drew noted how Skyler ate only half of her meal, which was not much, and had to get the counter staff to pack up the remainder.
+Drew noted how Skyler ate less than half of her meal, the whole meal was not a big portion at all.
+This concerned him and so he got the counter staff to pack up the remainder so she could take it home with her.

-Skyler simply nodded and muttered out a thanks as she took it from him, not too much in the mood to say anything.
+Skyler simply nodded and muttered out a thanks as she took it from him, not too much in the mood to say anything else.

 Soon after that, they bid each other farewell and parted ways with the agreement that Drew would be able to visit her at her house should he not be able to reach her or suspected anything amiss as he was now her acting guardian since his mother was no longer in the country.